The Incredibles (franchise): Incredibles 3 (2028)

 Following the release of Incredibles 2, director Brad Bird acknowledged that the film's truncated production schedule resulted in many plotlines and ideas he had for the film being cut from the final version.
 He cited Pixar's decision in October 2016 to swap the release dates of Toy Story 4 and Incredibles 2, which meant that Bird's film lost a full year of production.
 Bird stated that the lingering plotlines could lead to a third installment, just as the plotlines of the first did with the second: "There were a lot of ideas that we had on this film that could be [used]... whether it's another Incredibles film, or something else".
 Cast members including Samuel L. Jackson and Sophia Bush have expressed interest in reprising their roles, with Bush strongly expressing her desires to have her character Voyd team up with Sarah Vowell's Violet for the third installment.
 Producer John Walker said of a potential third film: "I wouldn't ever rule it out.
 And if past is prologue, it'll be another 14 years — and a lot of people will probably need oxygen to make a third one".
-In August 2024 at the D23 event, Pixar CCO Pete Docter confirmed that a third film was in development with Brad Bird returning.
+In August 2024 at the D23 event, Pixar CCO Pete Docter confirmed that a third film was in development with Bird returning.
 In June 2025, Peter Sohn was announced as the director while Bird will write the screenplay and executive produce the film.
-Docter revealed that Incredibles 3 and Coco 2 are set to be released in "2028 and beyond".
+Docter revealed that Incredibles 3 and Coco 2 were set to be released in "2028 and beyond".
+In January 2026, Holly Hunter revealed that production and voice recording was scheduled to begin in March.
+On March 18, 2026, newly inducted Disney CEO Josh D'Amaro announced the release date to be June 16, 2028, ten years and one day after Incredibles 2 was released.

 Short films

-Jack-Jack Attack (2005)
+Jack-Jack Attack (2004)

-A short film was released on March 15, 2005 on the first film's DVD release, entitled Jack-Jack Attack.
+A short film was released on March 15, 2005, on the first film's DVD release, entitled Jack-Jack Attack.
 Bird returned to write and direct the short.
 It was originally conceived to be part of the first film, but decided to make it into a short.
 The short takes place during the events of the first film and follows Kari as she babysits Jack-Jack while discovering his newly awakened superpowers in the process.

 Mr. Incredible and Pals (2005)

-Another short film titled Mr. Incredible and Pals was also included on the first film's DVD release.
+Another short film included on the first film's DVD release.
 The short is presented as an episode of a 1960s animated series animated in the style of Syncro-Vox (an animation technique famously used for Clutch Cargo).
 Craig T. Nelson and Samuel L. Jackson appear in character as Mr. Incredible and Frozone respectively in the short's commentary track.